juncture-digital/essays/docs/README.md

 ## [⇧](#top) .ve-media {#ve-media}

 The `.ve-media` tag is the most commonly used essay tag.
-The tag creates an IIIF viewer that is able to display images, video, or audio.
+The tag creates an IIIF viewer that is able to display images, video, and audio.
+The _.ve-media_ viewer encapsulates the [Mirador](https://projectmirador.org/) ==IIIF=={Q22682088} viewer.

 ### .ve-media Attributes